-- 2.26.
+- 2.21.
 The Urban Capacity Study identifies a potential baseline housing supply for the 2025-2050 plan period of 19,950 dwellings.
-Of this, 6,145 dwellings would be located within existing urban areas and the remainder located elsewhere (including new settlements). - 2.27.
+Of this, 6,145 dwellings would be located within existing urban areas and the remainder located elsewhere (including new settlements). - 2.22.
 The conclusion drawn at Section 4.6 of the Urban Capacity Study confirms that greenfield land must be released to meet South Warwickshire's housing needs and states that:

-"However, whilst the measures considered through this study could allow the SWLP to get a reasonable way towards meeting housing needs through urban sites and existing commitments, we consider it impossible to meet development needs without significant greenfield development."
+"..... whilst the measures considered through this study could allow the SWLP to get a reasonable way towards meeting housing needs through urban sites and existing commitments, we consider it impossible to meet development needs without significant greenfield development."
 (Section 4.6, Page 37, own emphasis)

-- 2.28.
+2.23.
 While the study indicates that the shortfall between urban and existing committed housing capacity could be reduced by undertaking development on public car parks around South Warwickshire, this would seem highly unlikely given the significant programme of intervention and management that would be required for such capacity to be realised.
-The Respondent would also anticipate the likely yield from such sites to be considerably less than 3,400 dwellings and more likely towards the lower end of the range indicated (800 dwellings). - 2.29.
-In the Respondent's view, the inevitably of significant greenfield land being required adds considerably to the case for Green Belt release given that it is within the Green Belt that development can be most sustainably located. - 2.30.
-It is agreed that to allow choice and competition in the market in accordance with National Planning Practice Guidance (NPPG) a buffer should be applied to the housing need as suggested in the UCS (UCS, Paragraph 4.6).
-The Local Plans Expert Group (LPEG) recommends a 20% buffer.
+The Respondent would also anticipate the likely yield from such sites to be considerably less than 3,400 dwellings and more likely towards the lower end of the range indicated (800 dwellings).

+- 2.24.
+In the Respondent's view, the inevitably of significant greenfield land being required adds considerably to the case for Green Belt release given that it is within the Green Belt that development can be most sustainably located. - 2.25.
+It is agreed that to allow choice and competition in the market in accordance with National Planning Practice Guidance (NPPG) a buffer should be applied to the housing need as suggested in the Urban Capacity Study (Paragraph 4.6).